-As noted, increased numbers of apoptotic cells have been observed in the bronchial epithelium as well as in the alveolar epithelium in both the bleomycin model of pulmonary fibrosis (11), and in the lungs of IPF patients (5, 6).
-We therefore also compared the time course of bronchial epithelial apoptosis induced by bleomycin in the airways of WT and LPA1 KO mice.
-TUNEL staining of lung sections from mice sacrificed at multiple time points following bleomycin challenge demonstrated that the early phase of apoptosis was also significantly attenuated in the bronchial epithelium in the absence of LPA1 expression (Figure 2A - G).
-No

-TUNEL+ cells were observed in the airways of either WT or LPA1 KO mice at baseline on day 0, prior to bleomycin challenge (Figure 2A, B and G).
-As observed in the alveolar epithelium, the number of TUNEL+ cells increased in the bronchial epithelium of WT and LPA1 KO mice to a similar extent at day 1 after challenge (Figure 2C, D and G).
-However, as also observed in the alveoli, the number of TUNEL+ cells in the airways of LPA1 KO mice declined earlier than in WT mice, so that at day 3 post-challenge, TUNEL+ cells were reduced by 76% in LPA1 KO compared to WT mice (Figure 2E, F and G).
-Taken together, our results indicate that apoptosis induced early after bleomycin injury is significantly reduced in both the airways and the alveoli in the absence of LPA-LPA1 signaling in LPA1 KO mice.
+Increased numbers of apoptotic cells have been observed in the bronchial epithelium as well as in the alveolar epithelium in the bleomycin model of pulmonary fibrosis (11) and in the lungs of patients with IPF (5, 6).
+We therefore compared the time course of bronchial epithelial apoptosis induced by bleomycin in the airways of WT and LPA1 KO mice.
+TUNEL staining of lung sections from mice killed at multiple time points after bleomycin challenge demonstrated that the early phase of apoptosis was also significantly attenuated in the bronchial epithelium in the absence of LPA1 expression (Figures 2A-2G).
+No TUNEL+ cells were observed in the airways of WT or LPA1 KO mice at baseline on Day 0 before bleomycin challenge (Figures 2A, 2B, and 2G).
+As observed in the alveolar epithelium, the number of TUNEL+ cells increased in the bronchial epithelium of WT and LPA1 KO mice to a similar extent at Day 1 after bleomycin challenge (Figures 2C, 2D, and 2G).
+However, as also observed in the alveoli, the number of TUNEL+ cells in the airways of LPA1 KO mice declined earlier than in WT mice, so that at Day 3 after bleomycin challenge, TUNEL+ cells were reduced by 76% in LPA1 KO compared with WT mice (Figures 2E, 2F, and 2G).
+Taken together, our results indicate that apoptosis induced early after bleomycin injury is significantly reduced in the airways and in the alveoli in the absence of LPA-LPA1 signaling in LPA1 KO mice.